 Department of Psychology

 The Ph.D. program in Adult Development and Aging is offered jointly by Cleveland State University and the University of Akron.
 The purpose of the program is to train researchers who (a) will become expert in the subject of cognitive and behavioral functioning in adulthood and aging, (b) will convey existing knowledge through teaching and generate new knowledge through empirical investigation and analysis, and (c) will become involved with their communities in addressing issues of pressing social importance.
-Upon completion of the program, students will be able to teach, carry out research, and serve as community consultants on the cognitive, motor, perceptual, and social functioning of adults throughout their life span.
-Graduates from the program will be competitive for faculty positions in teaching and research at 4-year and 2-year institutions of higher education and for research positions in applied health, rehabilitative, and aging facilities as well as in research institutes.
+Upon completion of the program, students will be able to teach, carry out research, and serve as community consultants on the cognitive, motor, perceptual, social emotional, and behavioral functioning of adults throughout their life span.
+Graduates from the program will be competitive for faculty positions in teaching and research at 4-year and 2-year institutions of higher education and for research positions in research institutes, including applied health and rehabilitative centers and facilities serving the aging population.

-The program has outstanding faculty with whom students conduct their dissertation research.
+The program has outstanding faculty with whom students conduct their master's thesis and dissertation projects.
 Students have the opportunity to do research with faculty at Cleveland State and the University of Akron.

 Graduate assistantships are available on a competitive basis.
-They include tuition support and a stipend during the academic year.
+Assistantships include tuition support and a stipend during the academic year.
 Students who are awarded teaching assistantships are required to teach classes.

 Admission to the program will be determined by a joint committee consisting of program faculty from both Cleveland State University and the University of Akron.
 All applications to the Adult Development and Aging program will be evaluated on the following criteria:

-- Completion of a B.A. or B.S. degree in Psychology or a related discipline for admission to the M.A.-Ph.D. option.
-Completion of an M.A. (or similar Master’s level) degree in Psychology or related discipline is required for admission to the Ph.D. option.
-Admitted students must provide the Department of Psychology at either institution with an official transcript, showing proof of degree conferral from the student’s institution or an official letter of completion from their university Registrar’s office.
-If an official transcript is not yet available, this will clear the student for one semester until an official transcript can be obtained.
-M.A.-Ph.D. students who do not provide proof of degree conferral before Fall semester begins are not eligible to hold an assistantship/scholarship and will be unable to register for classes.
-Ph.D. students who do not provide proof of degree conferral before Fall semester begins are not eligible to hold an assistantship/scholarship at the Ph.D. level of funding.
+- Completion of a B.A. or B.S. degree in Psychology or a related discipline for admission to the M.A.-Ph.D. program.
+Admitted students must provide the Department of Psychology at either institution with an official transcript, showing proof of degree conferral from the student's institution or an official letter of completion from their university Registrar's office (if an official transcript is not yet available, and will substitute for such transcript for up to one semester of enrollment).
+Students who do not provide proof of degree conferral before Fall semester begins are not eligible to hold an assistantship/tuition scholarship at the Ph.D. level of funding.

-- For the M.A.-Ph.D. and Ph.D. options, minimum scores of 550 for the Verbal and Quantitative subtests of the Graduate Record Exam (GRE) General Test, as well as the GRE Psychology Subject Test are preferred.
+- Scores at the 50th percentile or better are required for the Verbal and Quantitative subtests of the Graduate Record Exam (GRE) General Test.
 Students whose first language is not English may substitute a TOEFL score for the verbal score.
-Applicants with GRE scores well above the minimum for one or more of the three tests, but one or more score below the minimum still may be considered, if there is strong compensating evidence.
+Applicants with GRE scores well above the minimum for one of these tests, but with one score below the minimum still may be considered, if there is strong compensating evidence.
 For example, applicants with a GRE Verbal score below the minimum may demonstrate verbal ability by presenting a high GRE Analytic Writing score (5.0 to 6.0) and at least one more indicator of strong verbal ability such as writing samples, letters of reference, and performance in courses with heavy writing components.

 - Three letters of recommendation from persons familiar with the applicant's academic work.